bluz71/bluz71.github.io/_posts/2019-10-16-lsp-in-vim-with-the-lsc-plugin.md

 The LSC Plugin
 --------------

-After much trialing I chose [LSC](https://github.com/natebosch/vim-lsc) due to the following characteristics of the plugin:
+After much trialling I chose [LSC](https://github.com/natebosch/vim-lsc) due to the following characteristics of the plugin:

 - LSC is a combination LSP-client and completion plugin that stands alone, there